stark1tty/awesome-PhD/README.md

 - [AN INTRODUCTION TO STATISTICAL LEARNING](https://www.statlearning.com/): Free e-textbook that also includes workbooks in R and Python.
 - [AWESOME CERTIFICATES](https://github.com/PanXProject/awesome-certificates): A list of online courses and certifications that can add some shiny badges to your CV.
 - [LEETCODE](https://leetcode.com/): A popular platform for learning to code by examples.
 A boost for your CV as well.
+- [LIST OF COMPUTER SCIENCE VIDEO COURSES](https://github.com/Developer-Y/cs-video-courses): Exactly as you'd expect, an extensive list of courses on various topics from beginners to advanced.
 - [WIKIFUNCTIONS](https://www.wikifunctions.org/): Wikifunctions is a Wikimedia project for everyone to collaboratively create and maintain a library of code functions to support the Wikimedia projects and beyond, in the world's natural and programming languages.

 ##### LaTeX